×

 Minneota and RTR went point-for-point nearly the entire night through the first three sets, with neither able to break away to a comfortable lead, supported by a crowded and energetic crowd on both sides of the bleachers.

-Both teams traded points to begin the opening set up to a 10-10 tie, with Minneota’s Jaylyn Coequyt and Eden Meagher getting the offense started while RTR’s Karbo and Paisley Thooft did the same.
+Both teams traded points to begin the opening set up to a 10-10 tie, with Minneota’s Jaylyn Coequyt and Meagher getting the offense started while RTR’s Karbo and Paisley Thooft did the same.

 RTR was able to break away on a 15-12 lead with a Karbo block, yet Meagher responded with a kill, along with a Knights’ hitting error and a Jaylyn and Leah Coequyt block to give Minneota three straight points, again tying the set up 15-15.

 The Knights gained back a 19-16 edge after a Jaida Fricke service ace, forcing Minneota to call a timeout.
+RTR secured the first set following a Sara Thooft kill for match point.

-After another back-and-forth start to begin the second set, the Knights again pulled a 3-point lead, 9-6, after two straight blocks between Ellefson, Brynn Borresen and Paisley Thooft.
+After another back-and-forth start to begin the second set, the Knights again pulled a 3-point lead, 9-6, after two straight blocks between Ellefson, Borresen and Paisley Thooft.

 The set eventually tied 16-16, and again at 22.
 A hard kill from Paisley Thooft put RTR up a point, to which Meagher responded with a kill of her own.

-The Knights took a 2-0 lead on the night following a Sara Thooft kill and Vikings’ hitting error.
+The Knights took a 2-0 lead on the night following a Sara Thooft kill and a Vikings’ hitting error.

 The Vikings caught fire in the must-win third set, sparked and controlled by Jaylyn Coequyt’s strong left-arm swing.
 Minneota embarked on a 7-1 lead to start, with Jaylyn Coequyt accounting for five of the points with kills.